 Globally, the department store makes its appearance in the mid-19th century.
 London was a bit late on the scene but made up for a slow start.
 Today its most famous department store is Harrod's, opened in this building in 1905.
 There had been a previous Harrod's on this site since the year of the Great Exhibition, 1851, however, and the company traced its roots back another 25 years to a young Henry Edward Harrod.
 The last Harrod retired in 1889, and shares were floated.
-In 1959, control passed to the House of Fraser, another department store.
+In 1959, control passed to the House of Fraser, a competitor.
 In 1985, the Fayed brothers bought control of the House of Fraser.
 In 2010, Qatar Holdings bought the Fayed interest.
-The Gulf's money has to go someplace, after all, and it seems almost childishly drawn to famous bits of real estate.
+The Gulf's money has to go someplace, after all, and it seems drawn to famous bits of real estate like children to lollypops.

 The architect was C.W.
-Stephens; the facing material, pink Doulton terracotta; the style, "an eclectic amalgam of Second Empire and Baroque."
+Stephens; the facing material was pink Doulton terracotta; the style was "an eclectic amalgam of Second Empire and Baroque."

 Another department store and another (very different) style.
-This one opened in 1909, shortly after Gordon Selfridge arrived from America with his Marshall Field fortune.
-He hired Daniel Burnham to put some spine in the design, which had several other hands.
-Pevsner writes that the result was "a department store the likes of which London had not seen before... [one in which] Burnham's big booming voice is still recognizable throughout." (vol. 1, 1973 ed., p.
-609).
+This one opened in 1909, shortly after Gordon Selfridge fresh from America with his fortune from Marshall Field.
+Selfridge hired Daniel Burnham to put some spine in the design.
+Pevsner writes that the result was "a department store the likes of which London had not seen before... [one in which] Burnham's big booming voice is still recognizable throughout" (I, 609).
 Behind the fancy columns is a steel frame designed by Sven Bylander, a Swede living in New York.
-A couple of years earlier, he had engineered the Ritz Hotel, London's first big steel-framed buidling.
+A couple of years earlier, he had engineered the Ritz Hotel, London's first big steel-framed building.

-It's not that simple.
-The buildings at this intersection of London's two busiest shopping streets were finished by Henry Tanner in or after 1913, which makes him the copycat, not Selfridge.
-This particular corner, at the northeast, was bombed in the war; the facade was rebuilt as it had been.
-Would it surprise you to learn that the facing corner is occupied by Benneton or that the one on the way to Selfridge's is occupied by H&M?
-Not likely; we've learned to expect the same-old, same-old.
+The four nearly identical buildings at this intersection of London's two busiest shopping streets were finished by Henry Tanner in or after 1913, a bit after Selfridge's store.
+This particular corner, at the northeast, was then bombed in the war, and the facade was rebuilt as it had been.
+The other corners, by the way, are occupied by H&M, Benetton, and Tezeni, an apparel chain ubiquitous in Italy.